This article is written for FME 2025.0 and older. FME 2025.1+ users

 /path/to/private_key/rsa_key.p8:

 Ensure the JAVA_TOOLS_OPTIONS is properly set by reviewing the system Environment Variables.
-Open a command line and type set and the enter key.
+Open a command line and type set, then press Enter.
 You should see a list of output similar to the following.
-Confirm the JAVA_TOOL_OPTIONS appears as below.
+Confirm that the JAVA_TOOL_OPTIONS appear as below.

 Restart FME Form and test again.
-It the issue persists please contact Safe Software Support.
+If the issue persists, please contact Safe Software Support.

 Private key not supported 2